Miraje/dropbear/README.md

 # dropbear
 Dropbear files compiled for the Juno-r2 board and to be used with OP-TEE OS.

+Tested on Juno-r2 board at 15:39:32 WEST Tuesday, 9 August 2016.

+Note: For this to work it is needed to install `dropbear-bin`: `$ sudo apt install dropbear-bin`

 ## Compilation

-These binaries were compiled with the following steps:
+The binaries are already compiled.
+This were the steps followed:

 1. Download `buildroot-2016.02` to `Desktop`